reyn chat¶

 --no-restore |

-off | Skip restoring in-flight skill state from disk this run.
+off | Skip restoring in-flight skill state AND skip loading the persisted chat transcript this run (neither is deleted — both load normally on the next run without this flag).
 Useful for debugging or starting a clean session. |

 --reset |